On Jan. 14, 1795, President George Washington approved adding two stars and two stripes to Old Glory, which was still pretty new.

 The flag with 15 stars and 15 stripes is the ‘Star-Spangled Banner’ Francis Scott Key saw by the dawn’s early light after the British bombed Ft.
 McHenry in the Chesapeake Bay.
 That flag has been restored and is now exhibited at the Smithsonian Institution National Museum of American History.

 By 1818, concerns had grown about clutter on the flag.
-Congress changed the flag design to have 20 stars, with a new star to be added when each new state was admitted.
+Congress then changed the flag design to have 20 stars, with a new star added when each new state was admitted.
 However the stripes would be 13 to honor the original colonies.
 New flag designs would become official on the first July 4 following admission of one or more new states.